enzorcortes/Power_BI_Projects/README.md

 <img src="images/onlinegamingbehavior.png" width="100%">

+##  Sports Footwear Sales & Consumer Behavior

+📁🔗 (insert file link, when available, here)

+This dataset contains realistic sales, pricing, and consumer data for sports footwear from 2018 to 2026.
+It covers multiple global brands (Nike, Adidas, Puma, Reebok, ASICS, New Balance) and countries like USA, UK, Germany, Pakistan, India, UAE.
+Whether you want to analyze trends, predict sales, or study consumer behavior in the world of footwear, this dataset has you covered.
+This dataset can be found [here](https://www.kaggle.com/datasets/aliiihussain/sports-footwear-sales-and-consumer-behavior?resource=download).

+>*"Mama always said there's an awful lot you can tell about a person by their shoes.
+Where they're going, where they've been." — Forrest Gump*

 ## ⚾ Baseball, The Case for ABS vs. Umpires in the Attack Zones (in development...)

 📁🔗 (insert file link, when available, here)